 Colour Scheme 8: Modern Hamptonsesque Blue Living Room

 Offering a directional spin on the classic beach interior, Greg Natale combines cobalt blue with crisp white in this airy open-plan living room dining room “to ensure a sophisticated seaside vibe”.
-The rich blue tones of the checked carpet (along with complimentary blue living room accessories in a Chinoiserie style) ground the white living room which is filled with woven wooden furniture for a bold Australian take on a time-proven Hamptons living room look.
+The rich tones of the checked carpet in this blue living room idea (along with complimentary blue living room accessories in a Chinoiserie style) ground the white tones which is filled with woven wooden furniture for a bold Australian take on a time-proven Hamptons living room look.

 Image Credit: Cindy Witmer/Photography by Kerry Kirk